Karthic-N-A/RAG-Zoo-Website-Local-Impl/docs/Component Wise Guides/Retrieval.md

 # Retrieval

 So this is us getting the necessary data from the pipeline to be fed into the LLM as extra context.
+Retrieval fetches relevant data either from vector databases using similarity search or from the web using keyword-based search
 We use the web_retriever and [retriever](../Module-By-Module%20Deep%20Dive/retriever.md) here for the same.

 ```python title="Retrieving Data from the Web" linenums="1"
     from rag_src.web_retriever import DuckDuckGoWebRetriever